Alcohol and Other Drug Programs

-If you are interested in making changes to your substance use and think a supportive group setting may be right for you, please call Elizabeth Douglas at 617-358-0485 to find out more.
+If you are interested in making changes to your substance use and think a supportive group setting may be right for you, please call (617) 358-3569 to find out more.
 This student support group meets weekly throughout the academic year.

 Task Force on Alcohol at Boston University

 The Task Force on Alcohol is the community-based cornerstone of our strategy to address dangerous alcohol use at Boston University.
-Its goals have been to use evidence-based interventions to educate and provide care to students, to promote healthier decision making, and to foster a sense of communal responsibility.
+Its goals are to use evidence-based interventions, educate and provide care to students, promote healthier decision making, and foster a sense of community-wide responsibility.
 Our current efforts include environmental policy and practice improvements both on and off campus; consistent and strong enforcement of policy; and brief interventions and treatment for high-risk students.